 Culture - there is a culture of shared responsibility.

 Automation - team members seek out ways to automate as many tasks as possible and are comfortable with the idea of continuous delivery.

-Measurement refers to the importance of collecting data on everything and ensuring that there are mechanisms in place to provide visibility into all systems and events, which should be accessible through a unified interface, like a dashboard.
+Measurement - data is collected on everything and there are mechanisms in place that provide visibility into all systems.

-In its broadest application, DevOps is a philosophy or cultural approach that promotes better communication between the development and operations teams in an organization as more elements of operations become programmable.
-The CALMS framework is sometimes considered an alternative to ITSM (Information Technology Service Management).
-ITSM is a strategic approach to designing, delivering, managing and improving the way information technology (IT) is used within an organization, often associated with ITIL (Information Technology Infrastructure Library), a framework that provides best practices for aligning IT with business needs.
-According to some experts, ITIL is incompatible with DevOps environments.
+The CALMS framework is sometimes considered an alternative to ITSM (Information Technology Service Management), a strategic approach to designing, delivering, managing and improving the way IT is used within an organization.
+ITSM, which is often associated with ITIL (Information Technology Infrastructure Library) is considered by some IT administrators to be too rigid and therefore incompatible with DevOps.
 CALMS is sometimes thought of as a way of negotiating the differences between the two approaches.